Arnab-Developer/ApiHealthCheck/README.md

 - Update the appsettings.json with api details to check their health.
 - Create an Azure Application Insights resource.
 - Update the appsettings.json with the reference of the Application Insights.
+- Build the app and create docker image.
+- Store the docker image in dockerhub.
 - Create a Azure Container Instence with the dockerhub image.

 You can find the health check logs in Application Insights.